Chatanga/kage/README.md

 Inspiration
 -----------

-Regarding the OpenGL part, I generally get inspiration from the two sites:
+Regarding the OpenGL part, I’ve get my inspiration from the two sites:

 -   [MBSoftWorks](http://www.mbsoftworks.sk/index.php?page=tutorials&series=1)
 -   [LearnOpenGL](https://learnopengl.com/)

-I don't know if they are the best sources (they are simpler to start with than the OpenGL SuperBible at least), but since some shader parts and resources actually come from these places, better give to Caesar what is Caesar's.
+I don't know if they are the best sources (they are simpler to start with than the [OpenGL SuperBible](http://www.openglsuperbible.com) at least), but since some shader parts and resources actually come from these places, better give to Caesar what is Caesar's.

 The new part related to physics simulation is heavily inspired by the *Game Physics Engine Development* book from Ian Millington (whose [Cylone engine](https://github.com/idmillington/cyclone-physics/) is on GitHub).